zetavm/zetavm/docs/design.md

 4. Unless a very convincing use case is found, property deletion will not be supported.
 Property deletion seems to be rarely needed in practice and is complex to implement efficiently.

+In general, objects are not to be used as hash maps, and will not be optimized for this use case.
+Proper hash maps/dictionaries are left as an exercise for language implementers.
+If one wishes to create a language where all objects can be used as hash maps, one possible solution is to reserve a special object field to be a hash map pointer, and instantiate a hash map with a level of indirection once there are too many fields, or someone tries to index the object with a non-string field name.

 ### Arrays

 I initially thought that ZetaVM should implement fixed-length arrays only, since these are simpler to implement than dynamically growable arrays.
 However, since Python, JS and Lua all have dynamically growable arrays, I think the VM should support growable arrays natively.
 If the VM does not provide growable arrays, then many language implementations running on top of ZetaVM will end up implementing their own incompatible array/list types, which will make language interoperability difficult.
 Hence, the arrays that ZetaVM implements should be growable, so that they are "good enough" for most language implementations.